Exclusive: Chicago’s new brand identity could save the city $10 million a year

 As part of a new unified visual design system, the city of Chicago is finally getting a fifth star.
 That star is for the citizens of Chicago, there to combine their identity with the city itself.
 “We’re trying to break down the barrier of cities and its people,” says Jason Kunesh, design director of the Departments of Assets Information and Services with the city. “[We’re] saying we’re all designers, and you can remix as we can.”

-Chicago’s new brand system, dubbed “Big Shoulders” after the Carl Sandburg nickname for the city, is a turnkey visual identity that allows disparate city services to operate under a single banner, from their signs to their websites.
+Chicago’s new design system is a turnkey visual identity that allows disparate city services to operate under a single banner, from their signs to their websites.
 Many cities have inconsistent branding, which can cost millions of dollars yearly to maintain.
 In turn, major cities across the globe, including New York, Boston, Melbourne, and Oslo, have modernized and standardized logos, typefaces, and best practices in an effort to cut costs.
 Chicago estimates it can save anywhere from $5 million to $10 million a year by taking some simple steps to unify the design of 29 different departments around the city with its brand.
 That figure sounds astonishing, but it is in line with what other cities have accomplished.
 Even the United States Department of Digital Services has taken this approach to cost cutting, saving millions in the process.

-Big Shoulders only copies the strategy of these other cities.
+The Chicago Design System only copies the strategy of these other cities.
 Developed in conjunction with Ogilvy, it has an aesthetic that is uniquely Chicago.
-There’s a new typeface, developed by typographer Patric King, which features snaking M, N, and W glyphs that are meant to evoke shoulders.
+There’s a new typeface, developed by typographer Patric King.
+Dubbed “Broad Shoulders” after the Carl Sandburg nickname for the city, it features snaking M, N, and W glyphs that are meant to evoke shoulders.
 (The visual effect is, perhaps, more figurative than literal, but the glyphs are distinctive if nothing else.)
 Meanwhile, the general colors and layouts of the brand are all inspired by the Chicago flag.

 The Chicago flag hasn’t always been an icon for the city.
 It has existed since 1917, but only in the 1990s did a new wave of young adults moving into Chicago help make the flag popular.
 Today, it’s omnipresent across the city, all over private bars, on social media, and plastered on a million products that aren’t just purchased by tourists; as Chicago Magazine puts it only a little jokingly: “Chicago’s Flag Is A Much Bigger Deal Than Any Other City’s Flag.”